 Media advisories inform the media about an upcoming event, whether it’s a march, a rally or a press briefing.
 Think of it as an invitation.
 Just like an invitation, the goal of an advisory is to grab the reader’s interest and make them want to come.
 What’s the hook that makes this the do-not-miss event?
-No need to get caught up in long descriptions, keep it to one page, this is more of a teaser: it is sent about a week before your event.
-Follow it up with a phone call to really sell your event a couple of days before the event to be sure journalists have enough time to include in their schedule.
+No need to get caught up in long descriptions; keep it to one page, this is more of a teaser.
+It is sent about a week before your event.
+Follow it up with a phone call to really sell your event a couple of days beforehand to be sure journalists have enough time to include it in their schedule.

 It should include:

 - Who is organising the event/activity, including what makes them interesting

 - What the event or activity is, including your hook (for example: A nonviolent direct action!
 Street theatre!
 Students and elderly people riding bikes together!
 A study release!)
 If pitching to TV or radio, make sure to give a description of what might be interesting in terms of visuals or sounds.

 - Where the event is (just the name and address is great)

 - Why it’s newsworthy (re-state hook, why it matters, brief background and why this is happening now)

 Press releases are what your ideal article for an event would look like.
 The goal is to give reporters all the information they would need to write a story, even if they didn’t show up.
 Aim to keep your press release to one page.
 Here’s a basic guide to how you can structure your press release:

 - At the top include the date and a media contact’s information

 - Headline: Include the most important/interesting news, in no more than 7 words.
 This is your chance to grab attention!